|

 flowers or many fruits attracting many birds.
 We need

-a few months advance notice to arrange these
+a substantial advance notice to arrange these

 back-to-back tours, so let us know if you'd like to